 Launch Citymapper for Directions

-Let's say that you have an app or website with a database of places.
+Let's say that you have an app or website which shows locations, eg. restaurants.
 But for your users, finding out how to get to those places is a pain.
-So we've worked on tools that make it easy for you to launch Citymapper for directions straight from your app.
-Getting directions, one tap.
-Done.
+So we worked on a special link that launches the Citymapper app, instantly showing your users the best way to get there from their current location.

 Your code can generate a Citymapper directions link like this:

 The end coordinate is the only absolutely necessary part of the link; without it Citymapper doesn't know where you want to go.
 In this case, we're encoding the latitude 51.537060 and the longitude -0.079179.
 (The %2C in the middle is a URL-encoded comma.)

 This is the business name or nickname of the destination.
 It's optional, but it will make the directions look much nicer if you can include it.
 In this case it's just a URL-encoded version of The Proud Archivist.

 This is the street address of the destination.
 This is also optional, but if you provide it, it will be displayed to the user at the end of the trip to help them find the right door.
 In this case, it's a URL-encoded version of the street address 2-10 Hertford Road, London, N1 5ET.

 If you want the directions to have a specific start point (rather than using the user's current location), you can specify it using the